Participants study repertoire with USC music faculty in small chamber ensembles and

 and hear concerts and recitals given by conservatory faculty members.

-the Southeastern Piano Festival website.
+Pianists are also encouraged to apply for the CSMC separately from the Southeastern Piano Festival.
 Piano students have the opportunity to work in chamber ensembles in addition to

 daily lessons, master classes and classes with the other conservatory students.